 A car is probably the best way to explore France in total freedom.
 From motorways to departmental roads and country lanes, the French road network is very dense.
-But there is a bit more to driving in France than just remembering to stay on the right hand side of the road.
-Planning to travel by car in France needs some requirements.
+However, traveling by car in France needs some requirements.

 You may be asked to produce your documents at any time.
 Make sure that they are in order and readily available to avoid the risk of a police fine or even having your car taken away.
-When driving in France, you will need:
+You will need:

 - A valid full (not provisional) driving licence